primevprotocol/docs-builder-boost/src/routes/docs/[...2]How-to-Guides/[...9]TestEndpoint/+page.md

 **Running a Test Searcher instance using test binary:**

-1. Clone https://github.com/primevprotocol/builder-boost repo and change working directory to it
+1. If you haven't already: Clone https://github.com/primevprotocol/builder-boost repo and change working directory to it
 2. Run `make build` to build searcher binary
 3. Run searcher instance replacing `a1b2c3` with your searcher private key: